The stochastic thin-film equation: existence of nonnegative martingale solutions: Abstract

 \section{Abstract}

-We consider the stochastic thin-film equation with colored Gaussian Stratonovich noise and establish the existence of nonnegative weak (martingale) solutions.
+We consider the stochastic thin-film equation with colored Gaussian Stratonovich noise in one space dimension and establish the existence of nonnegative weak (martingale) solutions.
 The construction is based on a Trotter-Kato-type decomposition into a deterministic and a stochastic evolution, which yields an easy to implement numerical algorithm.
-Compared to previous work, no interface potential has to be included and the Trotter-Kato scheme allows for a simpler proof of existence than in case of It\^o noise.
+Compared to previous work, no interface potential has to be included, the initial data and the solution can have de-wetted regions of positive measure, and the Trotter-Kato scheme allows for a simpler proof of existence than in case of It\^o noise.